 Love fashion?
 Just a few more days to become one of the 1st Styletrekkers!
 Learn more http://linkhere.com

-Interact with others on Twitter by using the @ sign followed by their Twitter handle.
+Interact with others on Twitter by using the @ sign followed by their Twitter username or handle.
 You can respond to something they've said publicly on Twitter or something they've said directly to you.
 When you reference or respond to someone using their Twitter handle, they will see what you’ve said in their Notifications and vice versa.

 Here's an example of a response to someone else's tweet: